rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 > ### Benefits

+> * A monthly stipend of $1,000 USD per month for 12 months
-> In addition to the monthly stipend, each RFF will have a travel allowance of up to $2,000 for their fellowship year to support travel to relevant industry/community events focused on open source > software and/or Rust specifically.
-Furthermore, the Rust Foundation will distribute up to $2,000 on training and skills development for each RFF.
-We will work with successful applicants to > identify their training needs, and fund the courses and coaching that will be most beneficial to them.
+> * travel allowance of up to $2,000 for the fellowship year to support travel to relevant industry/community events focused on open source software and/or Rust specifically.
+> * Up to $2,000 on training and skills development for each RFF.

+> We will work with successful applicants to identify their training needs, and fund the courses and coaching that will be most beneficial to them.

 Being awarded a Fellowship will not confer any special privileges on the Fellows - those who are not already will not automatically become members of Project Teams or Working Groups.
 Prospective Fellows must be able to accomplish their proposed work when applying for it.